 - Speech Therapists

-In exchange, recipients agree to practice direct patient care at a qualified California facility for one full year.
-You must work full time, at least 32 hours per week, during this one-year contract.
+Also, recipients must agree to practice direct patient care at a qualified California facility for one full year.
+In addition, you must work full time (at least 32 hours per week) during this one-year contract.

 10. Assumption Program of Loans for Education (APLE) grant

 The APLE grant is a California teacher loan forgiveness program.
 Teachers can be eligible for up to $19,000 of student loan forgiveness.
 You must teach in a qualified, low-performing California school for four consecutive years while maintaining your credentials.
-Teaching service done prior to the application won’t be considered.
+Also, teaching service done prior to the application won’t be considered.

 Find out more about the student aid offered at the California Student Aid Commission.